v12technology/fluxtion/README.md

 </details>

 ### Step 2
-Write a SEPConfig that binds instances together into an object graph, this class will be used by Fluxtion generator.
+Write a [SEPConfig](builder/src/main/java/com/fluxtion/api/node/SEPConfig.java) that binds instances of nodes together into an object graph, this class will be used by Fluxtion generator at compile time.

 <details>
   <summary>Show me</summary>

-The Builder class extends the base class SEPConfig to provide meta-data to the Fluxtion generator.
+The Builder class extends the base class SEPConfig and provides meta-data to the Fluxtion generator.

 ```java
 public static class Builder extends SEPConfig {